Charles Johnes Moore

 Charles Johnes ‘Carl' Moore (19 December 1889 – 4 February 1974) was a Rear Admiral of the United States Navy.
 He was the chief of staff of Raymond A. Spruance, commander of the Fifth Fleet, during the most important and significant naval campaigns of the World War II in the Pacific Theater: the Gilberts, the Marshalls and the Marianas.

-Spruance, his superior and intimate friend, remarks Moore as “being free and willing to express views, and that’s what he wanted”, and Forrestal recalls that, “Anything you wanted to know about planning, Carl Moore had at his fingertips.
+Moore described himself as “being free and willing to express views, and that’s what [Spruance] wanted.”
+Spruance and Moore's operations officer, Emmet Forrestel, recalled that, “Anything you wanted to know about planning, Carl Moore had at his fingertips.
 He was the backbone of the staff.”

 After leaving the Fifth Fleet for Washington, he served the Joint Chiefs of Staff as deputy secretary.
 He retired in the rank of Rear Admiral on 1 January 1947.

 Early life and education

 Moore was born the son of Helen Johnes and Charles Brainard Taylor Moore on 19 December 1889, in Decatur, Illinois.
-His grandfather Jesse Moore was a general with distinction in the civil war and later became a member of congress.
+His grandfather Jesse H. Moore was a brigadier general with distinction in the civil war and later became a member of congress.
 His father Charles B. T. Moore served as lieutenant during the American-Spanish War and had raised the first flag of U.S. over Guam on the occasion of the take-over of the government by Navy Department on 23 January 1899.
 In 1915, after the long service in the navy, Rear Admiral Charles B. T. Moore was retired.

 Moore attended Annapolis Naval Academy in 1906 and graduated with the class of 1910.
 He was also known for being a violinist of Metzenberger Orchestra.